 There are 3 rounds – each round has its own rules:

-Dates of registration and courses enrolment for the Spring Semester 2020 (SS 2020):
+Dates of registration and courses enrolment for the Summer Semester 2022/23:

 * no courses can be dropped after that date!
 Please plan your changes of courses accordingly.

-- taught few days during the semester on intensive basis, in majority by hosting lecturers from another universities
+- taught a few days during the semester on an intensive basis, in majority by hosting lecturers from other universities

 - Exchange students are only allowed to take a maximum of 2 intensive courses per semester